zuplo/docs/docs/articles/monetization-create-zuplo-api.md

 ![/v1/todos path](https://cdn.zuplo.com/assets/5ba77117-0095-4415-b4ce-516499a51971.png)

+Description of the elements in the image above:

-1. This is the path of your API endpoint.
+1. This is the path in your public API endpoint.
 Your users will access this endpoint by making a request to `https://yourapidomain.com/v1/todos`.
 2. You can add multiple policies to your endpoint.
 For this example, we are using the pre-built `monetization` policy.
 Without this, the endpoint will be accessible without any restrictions.
-3. The _Handler_ is the way Zuplo will handle the request.
+3. The _Handler_ tells Zuplo which backend to connect to.
 For this example, we are using the [URL Rewrite handler](/docs/handlers/url-rewrite.md) to rewrite the request.
 In this case, a request to `https://yourapidomain.com/v1/todos` will be hitting the URL you set here.